-The first world war broke out in 1914 was fought on land, air, on the sea and under with all resources meant for military purpose.
+The first world war broke out in 1914 was fought on land, air, on the sea, and under with all resources meant for military purposes.
 The war started in Europe but later spread on the continents of Asia and Africa and its consequences were felt all over the world.

 Causes for First World war

 The Great war of 1914 was not due to a single cause but due to various explosive materials that have accumulated for many years.

 1. Competitive Patriotism

 The main cause of the first world was intense nationalism the then ruler of Germany Kaise Wilhelm II went to proclaim that Germany was going to be the leader of the world.
 France was an old rival of Germany and later have defeated France in Franco-Prussian War and seized their province of Alsace and parts of Lorraine.